 The female body is a wonderful, complex machine.
-To maintain it, you might want to visit a women’s clinic or gynaecologist where you can see a doctor specially trained in female health and diseases related to women, particularly to the reproductive system.
+But, like any machine, sometimes it doesn’t work the way it’s supposed to over time.
+To maintain your female reproductive health, you might want to visit a women’s clinic or gynaecologist where you can see a doctor specially trained in health and diseases related to women.

 The DSC Clinic (DSC = Department of Sexually Transmitted Infections Control) is a specialist outpatient clinic for the diagnosis, treatment and control of Sexually Transmitted Infections (STIs).
 Funded by the Ministry of Health (MOH), it is a public institution.

 The clinic specialises in sexual health issues of youths and adults.
-So, it isn’t solely a women’s clinic though it has a Women’s Clinic that offers:
+So, it isn’t solely a women’s clinic as a whole, but does have a dedicated female-only Women’s Clinic that is supported by a team of female staff.
+Here are the services they offer:

 - Comprehensive screening